oldschoolgg/obdocs/minions.md

 | Elf | 85 |
 | TzHaar-Hur | 90 |

+### Pyramid Plunder
+You can challenge the thieving minigame Pyramid Plunder for good, high level thieving xp and a chance to obtain the Pharaoh's sceptre.
+The sceptre and graceful provide boosts to your time spent in this minigame, and it is highly recommended that you wait until at least level 71 thieving, though you only need a base thieving level of 21.
+Outside of the sceptre, the pyramid also drops small trinkets which can be sold to the bot for gp.

 ## Farming
 Farming in the bot works like farming ingame, where you will send your minion off on plating and/or harvesting trips, and your crops will grow in the background as you do other activities.
 The number of patches you have available will increase with the number of quest points you have and your farming level.

 To plant crops, you can use the `+plant <name>` or `+farm <name>` commands.
 When a crop is fully grown, you can either use the `+harvest <name>` command, which will leave your patches empty, or the `+plant` or `+farm` commands which will plant whatever new crop you specify.

 Some crops can be protected when planted using the `--pay` flag on the end of your farming command.
 Protection costs can be found on the [Farming training](https://oldschool.runescape.wiki/w/Farming_training) page of the OSRS Wiki.
 Protecting your crops will prevent them from dying at all, and most crops can be both protected and composted, if you wish to stack their properties.
 These payment bundles can be created using the `+create` command and works for most common crops such as potatoes, tomatoes, strawberries, bananas, oranges, etc, and are often taken in groups of 5 or 10.

+You can set crop payment and compost to apply automatically using the `+defaultfarming tier compost/supercompost/ultracompost` and `+defaultfarming pay enable/disable` commands.

+You can make supercompost from watermelons using the `+compostbin watermelon` command.
+Otherwise supercompost can be obtained from drops by wilderness bosses.

 #### Farming Payment Creatables
 | **Item name** | **Input items** |